Cesium1289/Spooky-Man-Game-Old/README.md

 # How does the Spooky Man ai work?
-The ai is composed of 5 different states, respawn, stalk, watch, chase, flee, and attack
+The Spooky Man ai is composed of 6 different states: respawn, stalk, watch, chase, flee, and attack.

 ## Respawn
 - The Spooky Man will respawns around the player.
 Not too close, but not too far.